 Once you properly assemble your wedding invitation suite, an invitation wrapper like a belly band or silk ribbon may be used to hold all the pieces together neatly.
 Choose a coordinating colour and make a feature of the wrapper with a jewel or botanicals for added glam.

 For those hosting a destination wedding, you will have some extra things to consider.
 With a making sure to establish the wedding guest list early to get a grasp on where all the guests live and will be traveling from.
 If the whole guest list is traveling to a destination wedding, be sure to give plenty of time for planning by sending the save the date cards well in advance.
 These should include recommended online travel information that can be accessed early.
 Providing additional information in print is helpful for navigating foreign destinations, so do not be shy with the weekend information.
 If only some guests are traveling from a different country, keep in mind the invitations may need extra mailing time and an alternate/online reply method is recommended.

 So, there is a lot to consider when creating your wedding invitations, not just the style, colour and design but all those extra details that I have mentioned in this blog.
-If you would like to discuss about your invitations I offer 10 hour support and advice service where we can discuss all this information and what is the best route for you to go down to include in your wedding invitations to contact me through www.emmalouiseweddingplanner.com/contact
+If you would like to discuss about your invitations I offer a 10 hour support and advice service where we can discuss all this information and what is the best route for you to go down to include in your wedding invitations to contact me through www.emmalouiseweddingplanner.com/contact

 If you are at the stage of knowing your design here is a approved supplier that help create these invites to reality https://www.byjo.co.uk/ She is an amazing artist in her aspect of wedding invitations and creates amazing and beautiful designs.
 She also creates her invites using the finest quality of recycled and sustainable materials.